Ken Shimabukuro

 I would like to open by expressing our gratitude and appreciation to all our stakeholders.

-In this message, I would like to review our business situation and give you a summary of our results for the fiscal year to 31 March 2024, our 108th accounting year.
+In this message, I would like to review our business performance and summarize the operating results for the interim financial reporting period (April 1 to September 30, 2024) of the 109th accounting year.

 Financial and economic environment